 I realize this metaphor is a bit of a stretch, but that’s kind of why it works.
 I wanted to use a preposterous example to illustrate not your shortcomings, but the ridiculous culture we’ve created around drinking and People Who Have Drinking Problems.
-When you look at it this way you can’t help but see, as my friend Holly says, we have all been totally freaking duped.
+When you look at it this way you can’t help but see that we have all been totally freaking duped.

 I get how much of your identity is yoked to drinking, and how utterly heartbreaking and terrifying it can be to imagine parting with it.
 I loved my wine, every night, just like you.
 I more than loved it; I needed it.
 It was my connector and my superpower and my yes machine and it was how I dealt with a world that is insane and out of my control.
 I also get how the relationship morphs: drinking was fun for a long time before it wasn’t.